molguin92/MiniSyncJ/README.md

 See additional documentation on [the project page at Jitpack.io](https://jitpack.io/#molguin92/MiniSyncJ).

 ### Manual
-Download a compiled .jar from the [Releases](https://github.com/molguin92/MiniSyncJ/releases) page and download it to a folder in your projects' classpath.
+Download a compiled .jar from the [Releases](https://github.com/molguin92/MiniSyncJ/releases) page and put it in a folder in your projects' classpath.

 ## References
 [1] S. Yoon, C. Veerarittiphan, and M. L. Sichitiu.
 2007.
 Tiny-sync: Tight time synchronization for wireless sensor